-Figure 11 presents timing information for the three compaction methods as a function of episode length.
-Compaction using CUDPP is the slowest of the GPU implementations, as expected.
+Figure 11 contains the timing information of three compaction methods of our redesigned GPU algorithm with varying episode length.
+Compaction using CUDPP is the slowest of the GPU implementations, due to its method of compaction.
 It requires each data element to be either in or out of the final compaction, and does not allow for compaction of groups of elements.
 For small episode lengths, the CountScanWrite approach is best because sorting can be completely avoided.
 However, at longer episode lengths, compaction using lock-based operators shows the best performance.
 This method of compaction avoids the need to perform a scan and a write at each iteration, at the cost of sorting the elements at the end.
 The execution time of the AtomicCompact is nearly unaffected by episode length, which seems counter-intuitive because each level requires a kernel launch.
 However, each iteration also decreases the total number of episodes to sort and schedule at the end of the algorithm.
 Therefore, the cost of extra kernel invocations is offset by the final number of potential episodes to sort and schedule.